-Below, you’ll find five restaurants in London and five others spread across the UK.
+Below, you’ll find five romantic restaurants in London and five others spread across the UK.

 Ten romantic restaurants to visit